Global Cooling Innovations

 Passive Daytime Radiative Cooling

-Passive daytime radiative cooling solutions reflect sunlight and remove building heat while radiating it at mid-infrared wavelengths designed to pass directly through the atmosphere and into deep space.
+Passive daytime radiative cooling solutions reflect sunlight and remove building heat by radiating it at mid-infrared wavelengths designed to pass directly through the atmosphere and into deep space.
+Examples include paints, films, and membranes that passively cool surfaces without energy use.

 RMI's Global Cooling Initiative